About the Books

 But then someone new comes into Laela’s life: the mysterious, gentle shapeshifter Kullervo.
 Kullervo claims to have come to help her, but only he knows the truth about his intentions.
 And without people to trust, Laela is doomed…

-Fun Fact: This book was originally titled The Reigning Sun.
+Fun Facts: This book was originally titled The Reigning Sun.
 Kullervo, meanwhile, is named after a mythological character who was also unloved from birth.

-You can buy the Australian edition of Shadowed Throne online from Dymocks, or as an e-book from Amazon or Kobo
+You can buy the Australian edition of Shadowed Throne online from Dymocks, or as an e-book from Amazon or Kobo.
+The US edition is available from Barnes and Noble.

 The Shadow’s Heir is the first book of the Risen Sun trilogy, which follows on from The Fallen Moon.
 The Australian edition is currently available; the US edition is scheduled for release in January 2013.